Nitaivs/Aclaro/README.md

   - Returns: List<ProcessDTO> (200 OK) or Empty list when none found.
 - GET /processes/{id}
   - Returns: single ProcessDTO with task IDs (200 OK).
 404 if not found.
+- GET /processes/{id}/tasks
+  - Returns: single ProcessWithTaskInfoDTO with all associated task information.
+    404 if not found.
 - POST /processes
   - Creates a process.
 Body: ProcessEntity JSON. (processName - not nullable, processDescription - nullable)